JTalamantes/AmiiBomb-uino/README-esp32.md

 AmiiBomb is Windows tools, with cheap component used, for create Amiibo Tag (NTAG215) and much more...

+Only tested DUMPING Amiibo with ESP32 - WRITE to real cards at your own risk!

 ## What you need?

 - *1x* Windows PC